Rehabilitation servicesSkip section navigation

 Zeien returned to work on December 20, 2010, easing into the routine by starting just before the holidays, when it would be quieter.
 She had to prepare both medically and physically for this return.
 Zeien was now free of pain, and her re-established work routine helped her realize that the anxiety and stress caused by complex regional pain syndrome had also gone away.

 At the beginning of her therapy in October 2010, Zeien completed a self-report of her level of functional abilities, called the DASH (Disabilities of Arm, Shoulder and Hand).
 Her score at that time was 85 percent disability, where 0 would represent perfect normal use of the arm and hand.
 In a follow-up DASH in April 2011, Zeien’s score had improved to just 11 percent disability.

 "I can't give these guys credit enough," said Zeien.
-"Early diagnosis combined with the research, knowledge and skills for complex regional pain syndrome treatment that I received from Sister Kenny have enabled me to return to work in my nursing career and to my family life!"
+"Early diagnosis combined with the research, knowledge and skills for complex regional pain syndrome treatment that I received from Courage Kenny have enabled me to return to work in my nursing career and to my family life!"